-- According to the best Nephrologist in Delhi, India chronic kidney disease can also contribute the risk of acute kidney injury.
+- According to the best Nephrologist in Delhi, India chronic kidney disease can also contribute to the risk of acute kidney injury.

-On the other hand, chronic kidney disease occurs over the several years of malfunctioning of the organ.
+On the other hand, chronic kidney disease occurs over several years of malfunctioning of the organ.
 Sometimes, it can lead to End-Stage Kidney Disease for which a patient is kept on dialysis or else suggested for a kidney transplant to live an active life.
-There are different factors that contribute to the chronic kidney disease, these include:
+There are different factors that contribute to chronic kidney disease, these include:

 - Damaged blood vessels to the kidneys because of medical conditions like high blood pressure and diabetes

 - Outbreaks of the kidney tissue due to a certain disease or weak immune system (glomerulonephritis)

 - Progressing or growing cysts on the kidney, known as polycystic kidney disease)